 Jonathan Gravel

-An Assistant Professor and an Emergency Physician at l’Hôpital Montfort as well as of the Base Hospital Physicians for the Regional Paramedic Program for Eastern Ontario (RPPEO), Dr. Jonathan Gravel is a passionate educator, playing a pivotal role in preclinical medical education for both English- and French-speaking students alike.
+An Assistant Professor and an Emergency Physician at l’Hôpital Montfort as well as of the Base Hospital Physicians for the Regional Paramedic Program for Eastern Ontario (RPPEO), Dr. Gravel is a passionate educator, playing a pivotal role in preclinical medical education for both English- and French-speaking students alike.

 In addition to being the content expert for acute and chronic pain, he has been involved with many aspects of the pre-clerkship curriculum.
 Outside the traditional classroom environment, Dr. Gravel has developed and led innovative workshops aimed at improving the care of patients with substance use disorders.